Site logo

 Some equestrians consider the Akhal-Teke, also the national horse of Turkmenistan, the most expensive equine on the planet, and they’re too far from the truth.
 Although you may find a few superior breeds, Akhal-Teke horses are unique, rare equines that often cost an arm.

-The radiant coat is especially impressive.
+The radiant coat is impressive.
 The horses are also athletic and strong, thus excelling in long-distance races.

-There are less than 7,000 registered Akhal Teke horses, though.
+Fewer than 7,000 Akhal Teke horses are registered.
 Thus, the prices are high.
 Asking prices range from $10,000 to $25,000 for the average stallion and $100,000+ for a well-trained gelding.

 #13: Gypsy Vanner ($10,000-$25,000)

 The Gypsy Vanner is a rare, unique horse.
-Indeed, most breeders directly import them from their native UK and European homes.
+Indeed, most breeders import them from their native UK and European homes.

 #14: Lipizzaner ($8,000-$10,000)